Skip to main content

 RouteWhat the number can meanStronger proof

-Claude subscription loginPlan or seat usage, limit windows, reset timing, and included usage behavior.Help Center usage/limits language, account status, /status, plan messages.
+Claude subscription loginPlan or seat usage, limit windows, reset timing, included usage behavior, and automatic 1-hour TTL for main conversations.Help Center usage/limits language, account status, /status, plan messages.

 Agent SDKClient-side usage and cost estimate from SDK messages.SDK fields plus Console or Usage and Cost API for billing confirmation.

-Bedrock, Vertex, or FoundryProvider-routed model use with provider billing and cache support boundaries.Cloud provider invoice and route-specific request logs.
+Bedrock, Vertex, or FoundryProvider-routed model use with provider billing, cache support boundaries, and 5-minute TTL by default where caching is supported.Cloud provider invoice, route-specific request logs, model/region cache support.

-GatewayGateway usage and provider pass-through behavior.Gateway logs plus upstream provider billing where available.
+GatewayGateway usage, provider pass-through behavior, and possible hidden upstream TTL behavior.Gateway logs plus upstream provider billing where available.

 Anthropic's Claude Code costs docs and Help Center usage article are important because they keep subscription usage and API billing separate.
 Do not use a subscription limit message to prove API spend.
 Do not use an API estimate to prove a subscription seat was charged.